koce017/plhtml/README.md

-People who "program" in HTML and call themselves "programmers" can finally be programmers for real.
+People who "program" in HTML and call themselves "programmers" can finally be real programmers.

 All code written in the programming language HTML (PL/HTML for short) is syntactically valid HTML code (validated using [W3C validator](https://validator.w3.org/#validate-by-input)), which was one of the main goals during language design.